Ask Elton

 12.18.2 Describe the function of the exhaust manifold.

-The exhaust manifold is a component in the engine that collects exhaust gases from each cylinder and channels them into a single pipe that leads to the exhaust system.
+The exhaust manifold collects the exhaust gases from each cylinder and directs them into a common exhaust pipe.

 12.18.4 Explain the importance of proper sealing of the exhaust manifold.

-Proper sealing of the exhaust manifold is important for several reasons.
+Proper sealing of the exhaust manifold is essential to ensure safe and efficient engine operation.